SchwarzIT/onyx/apps/docs/src/development/grid.md

 Additionally, there are some optional modifier classes available.

-- `onyx-grid-xl-20`: Increases the column count from 16 to 20 for the `xl` breakpoint.
+- `onyx-grid-xl-20`: Increases the column count from 16 to 20 for the `xl` breakpoint (useful for 4k screens).
 - `onyx-grid-max-md`: Caps the width before the `lg` breakpoint (`1440px`)
 - `onyx-grid-max-lg`: Caps the width before the `xl` breakpoint (`1920px`)